 Main objectives: overall team performance, conflict resolution

-Secondary objectives: building trust between team members, aligning the team, developing empathy and commitment
+Secondary objectives: creating trust between team members, aligning the team, developing empathy and commitment

 Duration : several months, with regular sessions